paul-hammant/tbd/content/branch-by-abstraction/index.md

 big lengthy disruptive change, or do it with an incredible amount of choreography: "hey everyone take a week of vacation now".

-With the Branch by Abstraction technique, Trunk Based Development was less likely to be temportarily or permanently abandoned for a multi-branch model.
+With the Branch by Abstraction technique, Trunk Based Development was less likely to be temporarily or permanently abandoned for a multi-branch model.

 # References elsewhere